-A sampling frame of 15,898 IT or IT security practitioners located in the United States and who are knowledgeable about their organization's IT security strategy and tactics were selected as participants in the research.
-Table 2 shows that there were 631 total returned surveys.
+A sampling frame of 15,898 IT and IT security practitioners who are located in the United States and knowledgeable about their organizations' IT security strategies and tactics were selected as participants in the research.
+Table 1 shows that there were 631 total returned surveys.
 Screening and reliability checks led to the removal of 54 surveys.
 Our final sample consisted of 577 surveys, a 3.6 percent response.

-Table 2.
-Sample Response Analysis
+Table 1.
+Sample response

-Sample response Frequency Percentage
+Sample Response Frequency Percentage

 Sampling frame 15,898 100.0%

 Total returns 631 4.0%

 Rejected or screened surveys 54 0.3%

 Final sample 577 3.6%